feeless/feeless/README.md

 ⚠ This is a work in progress.
 It's not ready to use as a real node! ⚠

-I decided to start this project as a personal adventure into understanding Nano.
+I decided to start this project as a personal adventure of understanding Nano.
 I give no promises about my future motivation to complete this project 🤐.

 ## What is Nano?